How To Get Money Out of A Limited Company Without Paying Tax

 Should I pay myself in salary or dividends?

-The challenge with only taking a salary from your company is that after you use up your personal allowance you would need to pay income tax at 20% and then Employees NIC’s at 12%, in addition you might also have employers NIC’s of 13.8%, which would give you a total tax bill of either 32% or 45.8%.
+The challenge with only taking a salary from your company is that after you use up your personal allowance you would need to pay income tax at 20% and then Employees NIC’s at 10%, in addition you might also have employers NIC’s of 15%, which would give you a total tax bill of either 30% or 45% depending on if you have employment allowance remaining.

 In contrast taking a dividend allows you to pay corporation tax at between 19% – 25% and then dividend tax at 8.75% which is really 7% for comparison, which means that your overall tax rate would be somewhere between 26% and 32%.